-I am helping a friend find a Part Time Office Administrator and have shared some of the basic job responsibilities with select groups on LinkedIn.
-In my messaging, I said:
+I am helping a friend find a Part-Time Office Administrator and have shared some of the basic job responsibilities with select groups on LinkedIn.
+In my message, I said:

 For more details email me your resume and a super cover letter explaining why you are the perfect fit!